Karthik-Unni/Resona/README.md

 > This is a hackathon-grade research prototype submitted for **TRACK 5 — Continual Learning**.

 ---
+RESONA — Adaptive Acoustic Intelligence for Machine Monitoring is a deep-learning-based acoustic condition monitoring system designed to detect abnormal machine behavior from sound while continuously adapting to new operating conditions.

+The system processes machine audio into Log-Mel spectrograms and uses a lightweight custom CNN to learn acoustic patterns associated with machine conditions.
+Instead of forcing the classifier to make a prediction when it encounters an unfamiliar sound, RESONA uses Out-of-Distribution (OOD) detection to distinguish between known conditions and previously unseen acoustic patterns.

+When an unfamiliar condition is detected, the system creates a human-review request.
+A technician can verify the condition through the web or mobile interface, and the verified sample is added to a replay buffer.
+The continual-learning pipeline then uses the new information together with previously learned samples, allowing the model to adapt while reducing catastrophic forgetting.

+The project also includes an edge-oriented deployment architecture, where a simulated Raspberry Pi edge node performs local audio preprocessing, inference, and OOD evaluation before sending compact events to the backend.
+A web-based industrial HMI provides live monitoring, alerts, review workflows, model status, and evaluation results, while a mobile interface enables field technicians to verify detected conditions.

+A major focus of the project is not only classification accuracy, but also continual-learning behavior.
+We compare different learning strategies and analyze metrics such as final accuracy, forgetting, and backward transfer to evaluate whether the system can learn new acoustic conditions while retaining — and in some cases improving — knowledge of previously learned tasks.
 ## 🏆 TRACK 5 — Continual Learning Requirements

 **Scoped Problem:** Learn a sequence of tasks without forgetting earlier ones.